French president Emmanuel Macron has startled observers with a number of policies that might seem to contradict his previously held beliefs.

 That was the context of Macron’s remarks.

 He also said, “In the Sahel, France is involved and acting on behalf of everyone.”
-He called on other NATO states to help and he maintained that the “absence of dialogue with Russia” hadn’t made Europe “any safer.”
+He called on other NATO states to help and maintained that the “absence of dialogue with Russia” hadn’t made Europe “any safer.”

 Reasonable people can disagree.
 I’m not sure what dialogue with Russia would accomplish at this point other than normalize its behavior.
-But reading these words and concluding that Macron must be motivated by Islamophobia does not seem reasonable.
+But reading those words and concluding that Macron must be motivated by Islamophobia does not seem reasonable.

 Mehreen Khan, the Brussels correspondent of the Financial Times, has gone so far as to compare Macron to white nationalist Steve Bannon and illiberal strongmen Narendra Modi, Vladimir Putin and Donald Trump.